 Mazenod Old Collegians Football Club (MOCFC) was founded in 1977 and played its first year of competitive football in 1978 within the Eastern Suburban Churches Football Association (ESCFA).
 The club won promotion in 1988 after winning the B grade premiership however decided to move to the Victorian Amateur Football Association (VAFA) and played its first season in that competition in 1989 (F Grade).
-The club has enjoyed great success in the VAFA winning promotion to A grade in 7 years and winning VAFA Club of the Year on two occasions.
-As at end of 2009, MOCFC had won 19 premierships flags - the latest being the C Section Reserves in 2009.
+The Club has enjoyed great success in the VAFA winning promotion to A grade within 7 years and winning VAFA Club of the Year on two occasions.
+As at the end of 2021, MOCFC has won 29 premiership flags - the latest being a minor premiership for our Division 1 U19 team in 2021 (COVID-19 interrupted season).

-The club plans to field a number of teams in 2018:
+The club will field a number of teams in 2021:

 Thirds (Club XVIII)